DJJJonas/shopper-backend/README.md

 <h1 align="center">Shopper Back-end</h1>

 Technical test sent to me by Shopper.
-A back-end of a image reading service.
+A back-end of an image reading service.
 There is 3 endpoints and one integration with Google Gemini's API.

 ## Run Locally